Thursday, February 24, 2011

 So both Yogi, who remained the starting left fielder until 1962, and Ellie could be among the Top 10 Yankee Left Fielders.
-But I've already included them in the Top 10 Yankee Catchers, so I won't.
+But I've already included them in the Top 10 Yankee Catchers, so I won't include either of them here.
 That means there's going to be a big gap from 1955 to 1962, one of the most successful periods in Yankee history.

 This also lets out Johnny Damon and, for the moment, Brett Gardner.

 But as manager of the Philadelphia Phillies in 1947, he led the most vicious bench-jockeying any athlete has ever received, the noxious racial abuse hurled by the Phils at Jackie Robinson.
-The backlash got so bad that it was recommended that, when the Dodgers got to Philadelphia, the two men pose for a conciliatory picture.
+The backlash got so bad that it was recommended that, when the Dodgers got to Philadelphia, the two of them pose for a conciliatory picture.
 But the Alabama-born Chapman refused to shake hands with Robinson, settling instead for posing with the two of them holding the same bat.
 The next year, with the Phillies having rising stars like Richie Ashburn and Robin Roberts but still far behind the NL lead, Chapman was fired, and except for a brief tenure as a Reds coach never worked in the game again.
 Years later, he would admit he had gone too far.

-Even as notorious a racist as Baseball Commissioner Kenesaw Mountain Landis knew this was too much – and probably also cared that it was a bald-face lie – and he suspended Powell for 8 games.
+Even as notorious a racist as Baseball Commissioner Kenesaw Mountain Landis knew this was too much – and probably also cared that it was a bald-face lie, as there is no record of Powell working in law enforcement, in any capacity, anywhere – and he suspended Powell for 8 games.
 Two years later, Powell was out of The Bronx, and was out of the game by 1945.
-In 1948, arrested for public drunkenness, he grabbed the cop’s gun and shot himself, an ironic end considering what he's best known for.
+In 1948, arrested for public drunkenness, he grabbed the co'’s gun and shot himself, an ironic end considering what he's best known for.

 10. William "Birdie" Cree, 1908-15.
-Got his nickname because he liked to whistle.
+He got his nickname because he liked to whistle.
 He twice batted over .300 and helped the Highlanders/Yankees finish 2nd in 1910.
 In 1911, he batted .348 with 30 doubles, 22 triples, 4 homers and 88 RBIs.

 Overall for his career, a 7-time All-Star, .294 average, 123 OPS+, 2,605 hits, and a whopping 808 stolen bases, 5th all-time and most of anybody not in the Hall of Fame.
 Judging by Baseball-Reference.com's HOF Monitor (90 of 100), HOF Standards (47 of 50), and Top 10 Most Similar Batters (4 of 10 already in), he's got a very good case.